Chinmaya-Panigrahy/Fractal-dimension-based-parameter-adaptive-dual-channel-PCNN-for-multi-focus-image-fusion/README.md

 Usage of this code is free for research purposes only.

-If you want .m files of the respective .p files, please mail me.
-That files will be given upon request.

 Please cite the above publication if you use this code.

 The demo file is Script_Gray.m for fusing two gray-scale images whereas Script_Color.m is for fusing two color images.